SubsurfaceStudios/.github/profile/README.md

 ## Subsurface Studios

 ### Welcome to Subsurface Studios!
-We're a small group of indie game developers coming together to work on high-quality projects for everyone to enjoy.
+We're a small group of indie developers coming together to work on high-quality projects for everyone to enjoy.

 # Projects: